Jeremy Jordan (actor, born 1984): 2011–2018: Newsies, Bonnie & Clyde, Tony nomination and further success

-2019-2025: Waitress, Little Shop of Horrors, West End debut, The Great Gatsby, and second Tony nomination
+2019–present: West End debut, further Broadway leading credits, and second Tony nomination

 In summer 2019, Jordan starred in the musical Waitress on Broadway as Dr. Pomatter alongside Shoshana Bean as Jenna.
 In April 2021, he gave an interview on The Theatre Podcast with Alan Seales, discussing his 54/Below cabaret show "Carry On".
+The show was released digitally in 2020, and went on to be acclaimed by both critics and audiences.

 In 2021, Jordan played Seymour in the reopening cast of the Off-Broadway revival production of Little Shop of Horrors after the COVID-19 pandemic.
 In January 2022, he reprised his role of Clyde in Bonnie & Clyde for a one night only concert in London's West End.
 He reprised his role in Little Shop of Horrors for an eight-week engagement in 2023 beginning on July 25 with his final performance on September 17.

 In July 2023, it was announced that Jordan and Eva Noblezada will star in a new musical adaptation of F. Scott Fitzgerald's The Great Gatsby.
 The show features music and lyrics by Jason Howland and Nathan Tysen and a book by Kait Kerrigan.
 The musical premiered at the Paper Mill Playhouse on October 12 of the same year, with a planned Broadway transfer that started previews on March 29, 2024, at the Broadway Theatre with an official opening night scheduled for April 25.
-Jordan left the cast in January 2025 with Ryan McCartan taking over the role, and in November 2025, he rejoined the cast and resumed playing the role.
+Jordan left the cast in January 2025 with Ryan McCartan taking over the role, and from November 2025 to March 2026, he rejoined the cast.

 In November 2024, it was announced Jordan would star in the Broadway premiere of Floyd Collins in the title role at the Vivian Beaumont Theatre, which ran from March 2025 to June 2025.
 His performance received acclaim and earned him multiple award nominations, including his second Tony Award nomination.

-Jordan has rejoined the Broadway company of The Great Gatsby as of November 10, 2025.
+On April 21, 2026, he replaced Matthew Morrison as Bobby Darin in Just in Time on Broadway at the Circle in the Square Theatre.

 Film and television career

 2008–2012: Early success and Smash

-Jordan made a 2008 television appearance, guest-starring on NBC's Law & Order: SVU in the episode "Streetwise".
+Jordan made a 2008 television appearance, guest-starring on NBC's Law & Order: Special Victims Unit in the episode "Streetwise".
 He starred in the Warner Bros. film Joyful Noise, opposite Queen Latifah, Keke Palmer, and Dolly Parton.
 The film opened on January 13, 2012.
 It was announced in June 2012 that Jordan would join the cast of NBC's Smash for season two playing Jimmy.
 He filmed episodes for Smash while performing in Newsies until his final performance in the musical on September 4.